25 May 2020

 Take care of your own well-being as well

 - The limitations on going to work, the changes in working practices and the rearrangements of work caused by coronavirus are exceptional in the national and even in the international situation.

-- In an exceptional situation, the supervisor has to take care of many different matters in addition to the smooth progress of work during normal working days.
-Make sure that there is an adequate amount of breaks during the working day and that your working days do not become too long.
-If possible, take a vacation.
+- In an exceptional situation, the supervisor has to take care of many different matters and new processes in addition to the smooth progress of work during normal working days.
+Make sure that there is an adequate number of breaks during the working day and that your working days do not become too long.
 Take care of your own recovery and make sure that you receive support as well.

 For more information, please contact email@example.com